mflaxman/blind-xpub/README.md

 * Humans are terrible at generating passphrases.
 While it would always be possible to have good software generate the passphrase, that would be confusing as passwords are typically user-supplied.
 * From the author of [the original passphrase-based proposal](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions/37#discussioncomment-627710): "I like your privacy proposal (using long unpredictable BIP32 path) better than mine (using BIP39 passwords)."

+### Versus Taproot

+TODO: confirm accuracy of this section.
+I am still learning.

+Taproot offers compelling privacy, transaction fee, and complex script template advantages.
+That said, if past upgrades are any indication, vendor adoption is going to take a **very** long time (especially for multisig which still has limited support from hardware wallets and tends to get the least updates/attention).

+Because taproot allows for *much* larger scripts (while keeping fees affordable), we could see a big increase in the number of co-signers/locations used.
+For example, you could have:
+* A multisig that degrades from a `4-of-7` to `3-of-7`, then `2-of-7`, and finally `1-of-7`, which each degredation taking place every `5` years.
+* Combinations where you and your family hold seeds with different weighting: `2` of your own seeds are needed to spend funds, but `2` of your family's seeds have the same weighting as `1` of your seeds.

+Taproot also uses output descriptors to describe addresses, so you're facing a very similar privacy problem if you store output descriptors with each seed phrase (recommended) and 1 of your secure locations is compromised.
+As taproot is designed to be compatible with ECDSA private keys (and thus BIP39), this same scheme should play nicely with future taproot multisig standards as they emerge.

 ## References
 * [Blockchain commons thread on nosy signatories](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions/37)